premchothe07/premchothe07/README.md

 # 💫 About Me:

-- 🔭 I'm currently working on: An Al Factory designed to generate Al models.
+🔭 an AI Factory & Reusable Rocket Booster (Mega Project)

-- 👯 I'm looking to collaborate on: Partnerships with Investors and VCs.
+👯 Investors & Funding opportunities for my startups

-- 🤔 I'm looking for help with: Building a team of expert AI/ML Engineers.
+🤝 connecting with skilled AI & ML Engineers

-- 🌱 I'm currently learning: Core concepts of Electrical Engineering.<br><br>Fun -
+🌱 Electrical Engineering (Ex-Intern: Haier Appliances, Pune - 12 Weeks)

--  ⚡ fact: My philosophy is simple: "Always be the First or be the Best."
+⚡ "Always be the First or be the Best" — Prem Chothe

 ## 🌐 Socials: